AdrianAntico/AutoQuant/README.md

 Great for situations with asymmetric costs across the confusion matrix.
 Generate a cost-sensitive optimized threshold for classification models

 ##### **RedYellowGreen()**
-Computes optimal thresholds for binary classification models when "don't classify" is an option
+Computes optimal thresholds for binary classification models when "don't classify" is an option.
+Consider a health care binary classification model that predictions whether or not a disease is present.
+This is certainly a case for threshOptim since the costs of false positives and false negatives can vary widely.
+However, there is always the potential to run further analysis.
+The RedYellowGreen() function can compute two thresholds if you can supply a cost of "further analysis".
+Predicted values < lower threshold are confidently classified as a negative case and predicted values > upper threshold are confidently classified as a postive case.
+Predicted values inbetween the lower and upper thresholds are cases that should require further analysis.
 </p>
 </details>